cortexlabs/cortex/docs/clusters/observability/logging.md

 ### Configure kubectl

-Follow these [instructions](../../clusters/advanced/kubectl.md) to setup kubectl and point it to your cluster.
+Follow these [instructions](../../clusters/advanced/kubectl.md) to set up kubectl.

 ### Find supported destinations in FluentBit

-Visit FluentBit output [docs](https://docs.fluentbit.io/manual/concepts/data-pipeline/output) to find a list supported destinations for your logs.
+Visit FluentBit's [output docs](https://docs.fluentbit.io/manual/concepts/data-pipeline/output) to see a list supported destinations.

 Make sure to navigate to the version of FluentBit being used in your cluster.
 You can find the version of FluentBit by looking at the first view lines of one of the FluentBit pod logs.